Growmodo-GmbH/laravel-test/README.md

  - Fork the `main` branch of this repository.
  - Clone the repository you forked on your local machine, <a href="#setup">and setup to work on the branch assigned to you</a>.
  - Update `.env` according to your needs, <code style="color : red">except</code> for the database credentials starting with `DB_*`.
- - Work on the task assigned to you.
+ - You can start working on the task assigned to you
  - When you are ready, make a <a href="#push-and-pull-request-pr">Pull Request</a> to the `same branch` you are working on.

 ## Setup